 Rodent control in Kansas City

 Mice and rats are a problem when they find their way into your home.
 They require Rodent control in Kansas City.
 They like to be near humans so that they have a ready supply of food.
-This has earned them the term “comensal,” which means “to share one’s table.”
+This has earned them the term “commensal,” which means “to share one’s table.”

 There are more than 2,200 different rodents.
 Together they make up more than 40% of all mammals.
-In this group you will find: mice, rats, squirrels, nutria, chipmunks, prairie dogs, and many more.
+In this group, you will find mice, rats, squirrels, nutria, chipmunks, prairie dogs, and many more.

 Rodents can carry up to thirty-five diseases that humans are susceptible to, which is another reason to eliminate them as soon as possible.
 Cleaning up after a rodent infestation also requires a great deal of caution.
-This is necessary because of the possibility of fleas or mosquitoes, which may transmit their own diseases to you, your children and pets.
+This is necessary because of the possibility of fleas or mosquitoes, which may transmit their diseases to you, your children, and pets.
 There is also risk involved if you inadvertently stir up the dust of their nests; it can be hazardous to breathe in the bacteria contained within.

-Rodents can also do physical damage your home or business.
+Rodents can also do physical damage to your home or business.
 They easily chew through some types of siding and other building materials.
 They are also known to chew on electrical lines, thereby increasing the possibility of fire.
 They damage other materials as well, creating holes and gnawing on numerous objects, especially food or food containers.

 Removing rodents can be difficult.
 A professional pest management company will identify nesting areas and feeding grounds and know how to eliminate them.
 Proper cleanup is also performed, ensuring that you and your family are safe from allergies, illness, and possible future infestation.